-Please visit our Denver Botanic Gardens Phased Re-Opening Plan page for any changes during our phased re-opening.
+Please visit our Denver Botanic Gardens Response to COVID-19 page for up-to-date information regarding our procedures.
 You will also receive information via email when purchasing an advance ticket or making an advance member reservation.

 How long should I allow for a visit?

 - People typically spend up to 2.5 hours at the Gardens.

 - The average time that it takes to walk through the Gardens is about 1.5 hours.